Adobo (Filipino dish): History

 There are four main traditional cooking methods using vinegar in the Philippines: kiniláw (raw seafood in vinegar and spices), paksíw (a broth of meat with vinegar and spices), sangkutsá (pre-cooked braising of meat in vinegar and spices), and finally adobo (a stew of vinegar, garlic, salt/soy sauce, and other spices).
-It is believed that paksíw, sangkutsá, and adobo are all derivations of kiniláw.
-They are also related to cooking techniques like sinigáng and pinangát na isdâ that also have a sour broth, albeit using fruits like calamansi, tamarind, unripe mangoes, bilimbi, santól, and star fruit as souring agents instead of vinegar.
+Food historian Raymond Sokolov believed that the name "adobo" was applied to a native dish that already existed before the arrival of the Spanish Empire.
+Food historian and anthropologist Doreen Fernandez argued that adobo may have been indigenized from Mexican adobo, although she noted that the Filipino and Mexican dishes are significantly different.
+She also discussed the view of Sokolov that the term adobo was applied by Spanish colonizers to a native Filipino cooking style.
+Some writers have therefore suggested that the original indigenous name for the dish was lost, with paksiw proposed as the native term for what is now known as adobo.

-When the Spanish Empire colonized the Philippines in the late 16th and early 17th centuries, they encountered the adobo cooking process.
-It was first recorded in the 1613 dictionary Vocabulario de la lengua tagala compiled by the Spanish Franciscan missionary, Pedro de San Buenaventura.
-He referred to it as adobo de los naturales ("adobo of the native [peoples]").
+The Spanish also applied the term adobo to native dishes that were marinated before consumption.
+It was first recorded in the 1613 dictionary Vocabulario de la lengua tagala compiled by the Spanish Franciscan missionary, Pedro de San Buenaventura, who referred to it as adobo de los naturales ("adobo of the native [peoples]").

-The Spanish also applied the term adobo to any native dish that was marinated before consumption.
-However, the concept of cooking adobo already existed long before the arrival of the Spanish in 1521.

 In the 1794 edition of the Vocabulario, it was applied to quilauìn (kinilaw) a related but different dish which also primarily uses vinegar.
 In the 1711 Visayan dictionary Vocabulario de la lengua Bisaya, the term guinamus (verb form: gamus) was used to refer to any kind of marinades (adobo), from fish to pork.
 Other terms for precolonial adobo-like dishes among the Visayan peoples are dayok and danglusi.
 In modern Visayan, guinamós and dayok refer to separate dishes.
-Dishes prepared with vinegar, garlic, salt (later soy sauce), and other spices eventually came to be known solely as adobo, with the original term for the dish now lost to history.
+The Spanish term adobo was applied to indigenous Philippine dishes cooked with vinegar.
+The original name of the dish before the Spanish period is unknown.